Leynse/SFINCS/docs/example.rst

 ----------------------

 SFINCS models can be setup using simple ascii text and binary input files, which can be generated on whatever platform suiting you as a user best.
-To make the setting up of basic models easier, making a SFINCS model is supported by the two easy setup tools Delft Dashboard and HydroMT.
+To make the setting up of basic models easier, making a SFINCS model is supported by the two easy setup tools called 'Delft Dashboard' and 'HydroMT'.
-Additionaly, a range of matlab scripts exist for setting up SFINCS models in the Open Earth Tools.
 These options do not cover setting up subgrid feature type models yet, which is still an advanced user functionality.
+Additionaly, a range of Matlab scripts exist for setting up SFINCS models using the Open Earth Tools for more user flexibility.
 If you need a more tailor-made solution for setting up your SFINCS models get in touch with us!

 Delft Dashboard